Skip to content

 • Book_Retrieve

-• No Input Parameters
+• No input parameters.

-• Press Invoke to test the retrieve
+• Press Invoke to test the retrieval.

-• Press Record to record the test script
+• Press Record to record the test script.

-• Click Verify to add a verification step
+• Click Verify to add a verification step.

 • Connection_Disconnect

-• No Input Parameters
+• No input parameters.

-• Press Invoke to test the retrieve
+• Press Invoke to test the disconnection.

-• Press Record to record the test script
+• Press Record to record the test script.

 Once you have completed all these steps, you will see the following recorded in the SOAP Script Steps box: